ArgentinaOfficial Name: Argentine Republic

 If you are a women traveling abroad, please review our travel tips for Women Travelers.

 LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Argentina.
-For more detailed information about LGBT rights around the world, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.
+For more detailed information about LGBT rights in Argentina, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Argentina, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 It is important to note that a specific law mandates access to buildings for persons with disabilities; however, while the federal government has protective laws, many provinces have not adopted the laws and have no mechanisms to ensure enforcement.